numtide/systemd-vaultd/README.md

 LoadCredential=foobar:/run/systemd-vaultd/sock
 ```

-vault agent is than expected to write secrets to `/run/systemd-vaultd/`
+vault agent is then expected to write secrets to `/run/systemd-vaultd/`

 ```
 template {